 b) Achieve a more flattering perspective of your face, maintaining its natural proportions.

-2. It will also give you more flexibility and freedom of movement so that we move freely around your home to find the best light instead of being attached to a static set-up at a desk for instance.
+2. It will also give you more flexibility and freedom of movement so that we can move freely around your home to find the best light instead of being attached to a static set-up at a desk.

-3. and will allow you to have both shoulders in a relaxed and neutral position (so that it doesn’t look like a selfie).
+3. It will allow you to have both shoulders in a relaxed and neutral position (so that it doesn’t look like a selfie).

-Taking your own professional headshot obviously isn’t the best option for a headshot but if you’re locked-down or have other restrictions preventing you from having an in-person headshot, it’s the next best thing.
+Taking your own professional headshot obviously isn’t the best option for a headshot but if you’re locked-down, cant get to a studio or have other restrictions preventing you from having an in-person headshot, it’s the next best thing.

 Method A: What you will need